kubeshop/monokle/docs/tutorials/how-to-navigate-and-edit-manifests.md

 - **Command Palette:** Select the Command Palette option allows you to access keyboard shortcuts quickly for the most common operations.
 - <em>**Note:** Editor provides autocomplete and autosave options.</em>

-Thus, you can navigate K8s resources and edit their manifests.
+## **Questions or Comments?**

-Got queries?
-Please feel free to join our open source community on Discord with this [invite link](https://discord.gg/6zupCZFQbe) and start your discussion.
+Please feel free to join our open source community on Discord with this [Invite Link](https://discord.gg/6zupCZFQbe) and start your discussion.